bullseye555/pagermon_utilities/README.md

 One of the issues was regarding missing files during install, which - no matter what I tried - I couldn't get to run correctly.
 So in a moment of inspired madness, I copied over the node_modules folder I had backed up from the original instance I was using (which was the PagerMon Pi Image) and then it all worked...

 1. Follow the script step by step
+    * While it is an SH file, it's not built to be run as a script.
+You should copy each step line by line (triple-clicking on the line then copy/paste should suffice in most cases)
-    * Don't forget that any line that ends with &&\ means that it's a "line-break" in the script, and whatever the following line is will need to be copied too
+    	* Don't forget that any line that ends with **&&\\** means that it's a "line-break" in the script, and whatever the following line is will need to be copied too
-2. Be sure to replace the node_modules folders before performing the npm install of either the Server or Client
+3. Be sure to replace the node_modules folders before performing the npm install of either the Server or Client
     * If you attempt the install without copying the files in this repo and the install fails, I suggest deleting all the node_modules folders before adding the version from this repo